markokimpel/gopigoscratchextension/README.md

 ## Approach

 This extension comes with a server that needs to run on the Raspberry Pi that has the GoPiGo3 board attached to it.
 The server exposes expansion board functionality through HTTP endpoints.
-It used GoPiGo3 Python libraries to control the board.
+It uses GoPiGo3 Python libraries to control the board.
 In Scratch an extension needs to be loaded.
 The extension exposes board functionality as additional Scratch blocks.
 Scratch can be running on the same computer as the server, or a different one.
 It needs to be able to connect to the server.

 ## Installation